prot0s34/prot0s34/README.md

-- 🔭 I am currently working on a service platform for software delivery at a large retail company, using Ansible, Terraform, Kubernetes
+- 🔭 I am currently working on a service platform for software delivery at a large retail company, using Ansible, Terraform, and Kubernetes.

-- 🌱 I’m currently learning Go, Rust, AWS, Linux Kernel

-- 👯 I’m looking to collaborate on AWS projects, Kubernetes, implementing DevOps & SRE practices
+- 👯 I’m looking to collaborate on AWS projects, Kubernetes, and implementing DevOps & SRE practices.